 - Online forums, especially ones targeted toward the location you’d most often fish.

-- An authoritative website, like Orvis, as they have useful articles as well as product descriptions of what type of rod works well in various situations.
+- An authoritative website, like Orvis, has useful articles and product descriptions of what type of rod works well in various situations.

-There’s no need to start out with the most expensive rods and reels on the shelf of your local fly shop.
-Four years ago, my first rod and reel combination was less than $200 and it still works well enough for me.
+There’s no need to start with the most expensive rods and reels on the shelf of your local fly shop.
+A decade ago, my first rod and reel combination (unsurprisingly, a 5-weight) was less than $200; it was my go-to Western fly rod until recently, and I’d not hesitate to pull it off the shelves for some adventures this summer.

 Fly Line